Explore

 Grace review

-Posted : 11 years, 4 months ago on 2 December 2012 06:02 (A review of Grace)
+Posted : 12 years ago on 2 December 2012 06:02 (A review of Grace)

 The film begins in 1797 with William Wilberforce severely ill and taking a recuperative holiday in Bath, Somerset, with his cousin, Henry Thornton.
 It is here that William is introduced to his future wife, Barbara Spooner.
 Although he initially resists any romantic overtures, she convinces him to relate the story of his career.